Adele has been a youth services librarian in public libraries for 20 years.

 AR 3.4.
 36 pages.
 Published in 2017.

-- The protests took on a more serious tone, and the protesters encouraged innovations like bike routes, traffic bumps to slow down cars, and laws that gave bikes the right of way.
+In the Amsterdam of the 1970’s, protesters encouraged innovations like bike routes, traffic bumps to slow down cars, and laws that gave bikes the right of way.
 Many of these ideas have been adopted by cities around the world, which leads to a cleaner, healthier environment.

 Ages 4-8.
 32 pages.
 Published in 2017.

-- Enter Chelsea Clinton who uses the slogan here to introduce brief sketches of 13 influential American women who persisted in their field of endeavor.
-One can hardly argue with the choice of women: Harriet Tubman, Helen Keller, Clara Lemlich, Nellie Bly, Virginia Apgar, Maria Tallchief, Claudette Colvin, Ruby Bridges, Margaret Chase Smith, Sally Ride, Florence Griffith Joyner, Oprah Winfrey, and Sonia Sotomayor.
+Chelsea Clinton uses the “She Persisted” slogan here to introduce brief sketches of 13 influential American women who persisted in their field of endeavor.

 AR 2.9, ages 6-9.
 36 pages.
 Published in 2015.